JamesThanni/VDA-Furniture-Visualisation-App/README.md

-# Virtual-Decor-App - A 3D Furniture Graphics Engine
+# Virtual Decor Application - A Furniture E-Commerce/Shop App with 3D Graphics for visualising objects in your room!
 ## Description

 ## Installation